microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 The dimension tables contain pertinent information about the Players and Games, while the fact table is populated with details about Moves.

-The visualization of the data model is represented in the figure below.
-It's important to note that this data model can be modified or adjusted as needed, based on the data available in the source or the evolving requirements for creating a comprehensive analysis report.
+The visualization of the data model is presented in the figure below.
+This data model serves as the foundation of our analytical framework.
+As a seasoned Power BI developer, I understand the importance of tailoring the data model to meet the specific requirements of the data source and the ever-evolving needs of our analytical reports.
+I strongly advise that you begin by meticulously designing the data model before embarking on any data transformation.
+While it's natural for the data model's structure to evolve throughout the project, this initial blueprint serves as a guiding light, allowing developers to start their journey with confidence and precision.

 ![Datamodel planning fix](/5-Power%20BI/assets/Datamodel%20plan%20fix.jpg)